jazcarate/koncierge/README.md

 and outputs the list of experiments (and variants) the context is part of

 ### Context validation
-We validate the context in a interpreter-agnostic way.
+We validate the context in an interpreter-agnostic way.
 This means that even though semantically, some rules we might never call (see the [Uncalled for](#uncalled-for) example), the context will still need to match every possible child rule.